Family Educational Rights And Privacy Act

-The public posting of grades either by the student’s name, institutional student identification number, social security number or any portion of the number without the student’s written permission is a violation of FERPA.
-This includes posting grades to a class/institutional web site and applies to any public posting of grades for students taking distance education courses.
+The public posting of grades either by the student’s name, institutional student identification number, social security number, or any portion of the number without the student’s written permission is a violation of FERPA.
+This includes posting grades to a class/institutional website and applies to any public posting of grades for students taking distance education courses.
 Even with names obscured, numeric student identifiers are considered personally identifiable information.
-The practice of posting grades by social security number, student identification number or any portion of the number violates FERPA.
+The practice of posting grades by social security number, student identification number, or any portion of the number violates FERPA.
 Notification of grades via a postcard violates a student’s privacy.

-There is no guarantee of confidentially of sending grades via the internet outside of the Alamo College District system.
+There is no guarantee of confidentially sending grades via the internet outside of the Alamo College District system.
 The institution would be held responsible if an unauthorized third party gained access, in any manner, to a student’s education record through any electronic transmission method.
 A third party in this definition could be parents or guardians, boyfriend or girlfriend, roommate, etc. Only secure websites are approved by FERPA for accessing grade information.

 Penalties for violating FERPA

 The family policy compliance office reviews and investigates complaints of violations of FERPA.
 The penalty for violating FERPA is the loss of all federal funding, including grants and financial aid.

 To avoid violations of FERPA rules, do not:

 - At any time use the social security number, institutional identification number, or any portion of the number of a student in a public posting of grades

 - Ever link the name of a student with that student’s social security number, institutional identification number in any public manner